4 Flat Fee MLS Companies in Boston

 Get a near-instant real estate house price estimate from HomeLight for free.
 Our tool analyzes the records of recently sold homes near you, your home’s last sale price, and other market trends to provide a preliminary range of value in under two minutes.

-Alternatives to flat fee MLS services in Boston:
+Alternatives to flat fee MLS services in Boston

 If a flat fee MLS service doesn’t seem like the right fit, here are other options to consider:

-A flat fee real estate agent charges a set fee, typically $3,000 to $5,000, instead of a percentage of the sale.
+• Flat fee real estate agent: A flat fee real estate agent charges a set fee, typically $3,000 to $5,000, instead of a percentage of the sale.
 This option provides some professional guidance while keeping costs lower than a traditional agent.
 Be sure to check for any additional fees in the listing contract.

 Will I save money with a flat fee MLS listing service?

 A flat fee MLS service can help you avoid paying a traditional listing commission, but selling FSBO doesn’t always lead to higher profits.
-Research from the National Association of Realtors shows that FSBO homes sell for about 14% less than those sold by an agent.
-The median FSBO sale price was just over $380,000, compared to $435,000 for agent-assisted sales.
+Research from the National Association of Realtors (NAR) shows that FSBO homes sell significantly less than those sold by an agent.

 What if I need to sell my Boston home fast?